-This blend of carnauba wax and silicone is easy to apply and creates a protective shell over the vehicle.
-Since it’s carnauba and silicone-based, it will work on any vehicle, RV, trailer, boat, and lots of other surfaces.
+This 14-ounce container of carnauba wax and silicone is easy to apply and creates a protective shell over the vehicle.
+Since it’s carnauba- and silicone-based, it will work on any vehicle, RV, trailer, boat, and lots of other surfaces.
 Purchase includes an applicator pad for spreading the wax.

 When it comes to finding a product based on natural ingredients, Mothers California Gold Brazilian Carnauba Wax might tick the box.
 This liquid product uses pure carnauba wax mixed with polymers that allow the user to apply it easily.
 The heat-resistant formula gives it a longer lifespan than most carnauba waxes in direct sunlight.

 Made using a special formula, this liquid wax also cleans the surface, removing impurities as it polishes.
 It can even help restore some paint fade on older vehicles.
 Keep in mind that this squeeze bottle doesn’t come with an applicator, so be sure to purchase one separately.

 - Type: Carnauba wax

 - Natural formula

 Get the Mothers car wax on Amazon or at The Home Depot.